Disaster Declaration Issued For Southeast Texas County After Brain-Eating Amoeba Found In Water Supply Of City

-LAKE JACKSON, Texas (CBSDFW.COM) – Gov. Greg Abbott has issued a disaster declaration for a county in Southeast Texas after a rare brain-eating amoeba was found in the water supply of a city.
+LAKE JACKSON, Texas (CBSDFW.COM) – Gov. Greg Abbott is expected to address the media Tuesday at 12:30pm after issuing a disaster declaration for a county in Southeast Texas after a rare brain-eating amoeba was found in the water supply of a city.

 The declaration comes after officials warned residents in Lake Jackson on Saturday to not use tap water for any reason besides flushing toilets after Naeglera fowleri, the deadly ameba, was found in test samples.